-4. Air Sealing (Unless otherwise noted below, "sealed" indicates the use of caulk, foam, or equivalent material.)
-Must Correct Builder Verified Rater Verified 4 N/A 5 The following items must be verified in dwelling units and common spaces to reduce air leakage to exterior, adjace unconditioned spaces.
-4.1 Ducts, flues, shafts, plumbing, piping, wiring, exhaust fans, & other penetrations to unconditioned space sealed, with blocking / flashing as needed. - 4.2 Recessed lighting fixtures adjacent to unconditioned space ICAT labeled and gasketed.
-Also, if in insulated ceiling without attic above, exterior surface of fixture insulated to ≥ R-10 in CZ 4-8.
-4.3 Continuous top plate or blocking is at top of walls adjoining unconditioned space including at balloon- framed parapets, and sealed.
-4.4 Drywall sealed to top plate at all unconditioned attic / wall interfaces using caulk, foam, drywall adhesive (but not other construction adhesives), or equivalent material.
-Either apply sealant directly between drywall and top plate or to the seam between the two from the attic above.
-4.5 Rough opening around windows & exterior doors sealed. - 4.6 Assemblies that separate attached garages from occupiable space sealed and, also, an air barrier installed, sealed, and aligned with these assemblies.
-4.7 Doors adjacent to unconditioned space (e.g., attics, garages, basements) or ambient conditions made substantially air-tight with doorsweep and weatherstripping or equivalent gasket.
-4.8 Attic access panels, roof hatches and drop-down stairs are gasketed (i.e., not caulked) or equipped with durable covers that are gasketed.
-The following items must be additionally verified in dwelling units, to reduce air leakage between condit oned spac es.
-4.9 Doors serving as a unit entrance from a corridor/stairwell made substantially air-tight with doorsweep and weatherstripping or equivalent gasket.
-4.10 Rater-measured compartmentalization is no greater than 0.30 CFM50 per square feet of dwelling unit enclosure area, following procedures in ANSI / RESNET / ICC Std.
-380. - 4.10.1 For dwelling units with forced air distribution systems without ducted returns and located in a closet adjacent to unconditioned space, the Rater-measured pressure difference between the space containing the air handler and the conditioned space during the compartmentalization test is no greater than 5 Pa. - HVAC System 37 5.
-Heating & Cooling Eqpt. - Complete Path A - Dwelling Unit HVAC Grading OR Path B - Dwelling Unit H Commissioning Must Correct Rater Verified N/A 5 5a.1 Blower fan volumetric airflow is Grade I or II per ANSI / RESNET / ACCA Std.
-310 Path A 39 5a.2 Blower fan watt draw is Grade I or II per ANSI / RESNET / ACCA Std.
-310 5a.3 Refrigerant charge is Grade I per ANSI / RESNET / ACCA Std.
-310. See Footnote 40 for exempti ons.
-5b.1 HVAC manufacturer & model number on installed equipment matches either of the following (che ck box): 41 - Path Dational HVAC Design Report (4.6-4.9 & 4.25-4.26) Uritten approval received from designer B 5b.2 External static pressure measured by Rater at contractor-provided test locations and documented below: 42 Return-Side External Static Pressure: IWC Supply-Side External Static Pressure: IWC 5.4 Prescriptive Path: Heating and cooling equipment serving dwelling units and common spaces meet the efficiency levels specified in the Exhibit X. Electric resistance heating is not installed in dwelling units.
-5.5 ERI Path: Heating and cooling equipment serving common spaces, but not serving dwelling units, meet the efficiency levels specified in the Exhibit X. See Exhibit X for restrictions on electric resistance heating.
-5.6 National HVAC Functional Testing Checklist(s) collected prior to certification, with all HVAC systems in the building / project fully documented.
-Exception: Where credentialed HVAC Contractor(s) are completing the National HVAC Functional Testing Checklist, the checklist is not required to be collected for the systems they verify.
-5.7 Rater has verified that Functional Testing Agent(s) ("FT Agent(s)") completing the National HVAC Functional Testing Checklist(s), hold(s) one of the required credentials and are listed on the appropriate online directory.
-Credential(s): Equipment Controls Must Correct Rater Verified 4 N/A 5 5.8 All heating and cooling systems serving a dwelling unit have thermostatic controls within the dwelling unit which are not located on exterior walls.
-5.8.1 Prescriptive Path: Dwelling unit thermostats are programmable. - 5.9 Stair and elevator shaft vents equipped with motorized dampers that are capable of being automatically closed during normal building operation and are interlocked to open as required by fire and smoke □ detection systems.
-Dampers are verified to be closed at the time of inspection
+4. Air Sealing (Unless otherwise noted below, "sealed" indicates the use of caulk, foam, or equivalent material) Must Correct Builder Verified 3 Rater Verified 4 N/A 5 The following items must be verified in dwelling units and common spaces to reduce air leakage to exteri unconditioned spaces. or, adja cent buildi ngs, or 4.1 Ducts, flues, shafts, plumbing, piping, wiring, exhaust fans, & other penetrations to unconditioned space sealed, with blocking / flashing as needed - 4.2 Recessed lighting fixtures adjacent to unconditioned space ICAT labeled and gasketed.
+Also, if in insulated ceiling without attic above, exterior surface of fixture insulated to ≥ R-10 in CZ 4-8 4.3 Continuous top plate or blocking is at top of walls adjoining unconditioned space including at balloon- framed parapets, and sealed 4.4 Drywall sealed to top plate at all unconditioned attic / wall interfaces using caulk, foam, drywall adhesive (but not other construction adhesives), or equivalent material.
+Either apply sealant directly between drywall and top plate or to the seam between the two from the attic above 4.5 Rough opening around windows & exterior doors sealed 33 - 4.6 Assemblies that separate attached garages from occupiable space sealed and, also, an air barrier installed, sealed, and aligned with these assemblies 4.7 Doors adjacent to unconditioned space (e.g., attics, garages, basements) or ambient conditions made substantially air-tight with doorsweep and weatherstripping or equivalent gasket 4.8 Attic access panels, roof hatches and drop-down stairs are gasketed (i.e., not caulked) or equipped with durable covers that are gasketed 18 The following items must be additionally verified in dwelling units, to reduce air leakage between conditio ned spa aces.
+4.9 Doors serving as a unit entrance from a corridor/stairwell made substantially air-tight with doorsweep and weatherstripping or equivalent gasket 4.10 Rater-measured compartmentalization is no greater than 0.30 CFM50 per square feet of dwelling unit enclosure area, following procedures in ANSI / RESNET / ICC Std.
+380 - 4.10.1 For dwelling units with forced air distribution systems without ducted returns and located in a closet adjacent to unconditioned space, the Rater-measured pressure difference between the space containing the air handler and the conditioned space during the compartmentalization test is no greater than 5 Pa 34 - HVAC System 35 Must Rater N/A 5 5.
+Heating & Cooling Equipment Correct Verified 4 5.1 HVAC manufacturer & model number on installed equipment matches either of the following (check box): $^{ m 36}$ 5 - □ National HVAC Design Report □ Written approval received from designer 5.2 Prescriptive Path: Heating and cooling equipment serving dwelling units and common spaces meet the efficiency levels specified in the Exhibit X. Electric resistance heating is not installed in dwelling units 5.3 ERI Path: Heating and cooling equipment serving common spaces, but not serving dwelling units, meet the efficiency levels specified in the Exhibit X. See Exhibit X for restrictions on electric resistance heating 5.4 External static pressure measured by Rater at contractor-provided test locations and documented below: 37 Return-Side External Static Pressure: IWC Supply-Side External Static Pressure: IV WC 5.5 National HVAC Functional Testing Checklist(s) collected prior to certification, with all HVAC systems in the / project fully documented.
+Exception: Where credentialed HVAC Contractor(s) are completing the Nationa Functional Testing Checklist, the checklist is not required to be collected 38 5.6 Rater has verified that Functional Testing Agent(s) ("FT Agent(s)") hold credentials required to complete the National HVAC Functional Testing Checklist, and are listed on the appropriate online directory 38 Credential:) 1 1 1